rikosintie/Kali-mac/README.md

 gedit ~/.oh-my-zsh/custom/my-aliases.zsh
 ```

 Create all of your custom aliases in this file.
+Anytime that you add a alias you need to run `exec zsh` to update zsh.

 * Bat - A cat clone with syntax highlighting and Git integration
 This is a great upgrade to cat.
 The automatic paging, syntax highlighting, Git integration and the ability to show non-printable characters makes replacing cat with bat a no brainer.